Employer of Record Services in Poland

 Why Infotree Global Solutions?

-Infotree Global helps you with overseas business expansion by providing employer of record services in Poland.
-We assist you have your employees onboard to fulfill your business needs without establishing a local division in Poland.
-When you use our services, you are able to accelerate your business globally without worrying about legal formalities and delay.
+Infotree Global helps you with overseas business expansion by providing payroll and employer of record services in Poland.
+We assist you to have your employees on board to fulfill your business needs without establishing a local division in Poland.
+When you use our services, you are able to accelerate your business globally without worrying about legal formalities and delays.
 A team of experts is designated to work on your behalf to perform all your in-country liabilities in compliance with local labor laws.
-At Infotree Global Solutions, the focus is on providing Employer of Record Services in Poland which takes care of international payroll, employment taxes, insurance.

 If you have expansion in mind and want to know more about how Infotree Global Solutions can provide an employer of record solution for your company, connect with us.